TarfaM/frontend-nanodegree-mobile-portfolio/README.md

 2. Minify Css/Js file as possible .
 3. declare your variable correctly Not inside loops .
 4. use PageSpeed locally to know more about performance issues.

+## What is the changes that is done to make website more faster
+1. change in JS files
+2. change in CSS file
+3. changes the size of images